Singer David Cassidy arrested on suspicion of drunken driving

 Cassidy, 63, was stopped on a road near Los Angeles International Airport after making a right turn on a red light in violation of a posted sign, the California Highway Patrol said in a news release.

-After smelling alcohol coming from Cassidy’s vehicle, an officer gave him a field sobriety test that showed a blood alcohol content of 0.19 percent, police said.
+After smelling alcohol coming from Cassidy’s vehicle, an officer gave him a field sobriety test that showed a blood alcohol content of 0.19 percent, the patrol said.
 That level is more than twice the 0.08 legal limit for driving in California.

 Cassidy was charged in August with drunken driving in Schodack, New York, after initially being stopped for not dimming his headlights, authorities said at the time.
 He was arrested and convicted for drunken driving in Florida in 2010.